Thomas-W-Yi/Web-Projects/README.md

 # Web-Projects

-These are some of the website projects I made when I was in the Coding Bootcamp.
+These are some of the website projects I made study with FreeCodeCamp.